DA42 Fuel & Oil

 • Yes, it’ll cost you valuable milliseconds – but you will get a correct reading.
 Not screwing it back in will show too low an oil level, which typically results in subsequently overfilling the oil tank, which is not economical and can easily lead to unnecessary MX to figure out where oil drippings are coming from

-Thank you for your business!
+Thank you very much for your continued business!

 Twin Star gearbox oil level inspection